 Watch Joel Tadman test all four of the new Titleist T-Series irons for 2021

-Titleist looks to have addressed that with the new version, adding a chrome plating for a sleeker, longer lasting look more in keeping with the rest of the new T-Series iron range.
+The old T300 iron undoubtedly performed but it arguably didn’t really have the premium, slick look of the other models in the range.
+Titleist looks to have addressed that with the new version, adding a chrome plating for a sleeker, longer lasting look more in keeping with the rest of the T-Series iron range.

 The Max Impact technology is visible here but the extra tungsten weighting isn’t unless you look deep down into the cavity.
 Again, the look of this iron can’t really be faulted.
 The thicker topline versus the T200 is obvious, but it’s not thick enough to hide the wide sole of the longer irons in the playing position unfortunately.